Safe Paint for Bird Cages: 7 CRUCIAL Facts (Read First!)

 NOTE: Before you start on your painting project, don’t forget to prepare an interim accomodation for your birds.
 Don’t simply expect the drying process to be done in one afternoon!

-I noticed that they mention that it’s not suitable for areas that are permanently wet.
-This means would not use this for painting furniture in the toilet or kitchen.
-For our bird cages, that’s fine!
+I noticed that they mentioned that it’s not suitable for areas that are permanently wet.

-Okay, if you’re wondering how to paint your bird cage, I’ll go through it with you next!
+Okay, if you’re wondering how to paint your birdcage, I’ll go through it with you next!

 4) How To Paint a Bird Cage (Step-by-step)

-If you’re willing to follow along with this guide, you’ll need to order these 3 items, so order them together and you’ll have all you need.
-I didn’t include other things like your own gloves, mask, cardboard paper etc.
+If you’re willing to follow along with this guide, you’ll need to order these 3 items, so order them together, and you’ll have all you need.

 1. ECOS All-In-One Painters Kit